Midlife Metabolic Reset in Alexandria, VA

 What a Metabolic Reset Actually Means

-A true metabolic reset isn’t about eating less or pushing your body harder.
+A true metabolic reset is not about forcing your body to change.
 It’s about understanding how your body has changed in midlife — and working with those changes instead of against them.

-Rather than relying on generic diet and exercise plans, a metabolic reset focuses on restoring balance across the systems that control energy, fat storage, and recovery.
+Rather than relying on low-calorie diets or generic plans, this approach focuses on restoring balance across the systems that regulate energy, recovery, metabolism, and long-term resilience.

 • What This Is — and What It Isn’t